switch180/dynamodb-python-samples/encrypt-dynamodb-partition-key/README.md

 - Allocates a KMS DEK for the AES-SIV algorithm.
 It's stored in the DDB table in its own row.
 All rows in the table use the same DEK for the partition key in this sample code
 - Writes and then reads rows in the DDB table, proving the partition key ciphertext is the same by encrypting and then decrypting the partition key several times.

+#### How to run

+Simply install the modules in the requirements file and then run the python script.
+It can be run idempotently.
+It will create a table, create and store the DEK, and read/write the rows in order.
+If the table exists it continues, and if the DEK is already stored in the DDB table then it will read it and use it for operations.
+It's hard coded to operate in us-east-1, but that's selectable.

 Sample output:
 ```text
 % python3 kms_partition_key_encryption.py